A guide for spiritual seekers, leaders, and companions

 5. Disorientation & The Wall – "Break me open"

-What we seek: Deeper trust, to be able to let go of control, images of God, and identity fusions; surrender.
+Seeking: Deeper trust, to be able to let go of control, images of God, and identity fusions; surrender.

-How we see God: Silent, absent, or mysterious
+God is: Silent, absent, non-existent or mysterious

 Gifts: Honesty, depth, authenticity, humility, freedom from illusions, deeper compassion